hexie1995/Sequential-Link-Prediction/Readme.md

 pip install tensorflow==1.14.0 keras==2.2.4 Imbalanced-learn==0.8.1 scipy==1.5.4 scikit-learn==0.24.2 networkx==2.5.1 pandas==1.1.5 statsmodels==0.12.2 numpy==1.14.5
 ```

-The above environment has been tested to build successfully and run all the following experiment successfully on all the popular platforms and should work for Windows, Mac OS, and Linux, if installed correctly. (numpy 1.19.5 is also okay)
+The above environment has been tested to build successfully and run all the following experiments successfully on all the popular platforms and should work for Windows, Mac OS, and Linux, if installed correctly. (numpy 1.19.5 is also okay)